Computer Science Department

 Contacts :

-Secretariat of the IT department : 04 79 75 88 44 - secretariat-dept-info.SceM@univ-smb.fr
+IT department secretariat: 04 79 75 88 44 - secretariat-dept-info.SceM@univ-smb.fr

-Head of the IT department : david.telisson@univ-smb.fr
+IT Department Manager : david.telisson@univ-smb.fr

 They talk about the IT department